Size: 93.18 KB • Type: pdf

 - Selecting PC board laminate materials and lead-free solders

 - Specifying paint, silkscreen, and powder-coating materials

 - Establishing benchmarks for Tg, CTE, and Td

 - Identifying and stocking compliant and noncompliant products

 - Considering long-term reliability of products

-Electronic products sold into the European Union must be free of six hazardous substances by July 1, 2006, as stated in Directive 2002/95/EC.
+Electronic products sold into the European Union must not exceed the allowable limits of 10 hazardous substances as stated in Directive 2015/863.
 RoHS compliance comes at a premium and because many customers still demand non-compliant products, Sealevel devised a unique and ingenious identification method.
 All new Sealevel circuit boards will have two gold-plated, etched-copper pads marked “RoHS” and “non-RoHS” in the silkscreen.
 The absence of these pads denotes a non-compliant product.
 During separate manufacturing processes, compliant boards will have a solder mark on the “RoHS” pad, while non-compliant boards will have a solder mark on the “non-RoHS” pad.
 Thus, the boards are clearly marked and can be visually identified.